Great question. I have two answers:

 One date cannot tell you what you need to know about a human.
 You need lots of dates.
 But you should not be investing so much time and effort at the beginning.
 This will numb your senses and make you feel overwhelmed.

 And then you need to feel your feelings.
 Are you trying too hard or desperately needing his attention or do the good vibes flow both ways?
 I am not saying it won’t be heart-wrenching.

 I had an adorable, awkward conversation with my now fiance because he wanted to make sure that I liked him back.
 I was giving all the go signals, but not totally throwing myself on him (like apparently, a million other babes were.)

 He asked.
 I answered.
 And we talked every day.
 And from that day I never had to ask where I stand with him.
 He tells me and shows me.

 He mentioned being exclusive first.

 He mentioned taking down his profile first.

-I was patient and kept dating (which sucked because I literally could not even think about being with anyone else after our first date) until he said the words to let me know he was worth the time and effort.
+I was patient and kept dating (which sucked because I literally could not even think about being with anyone else after our first date) until he said the words and showed by his actions that he was worth the time and effort.
 And then he kept doing it.

 Ok so actually, new answer.
 If you have to ask, the person is not worth it.
 Gut check.
 Flaky, vague, asshats are not worth it.
 Find someone who shows up every day and lets you know they care.